gidavies/WebAppDevOpsLab/README.md

 6. In Visual Studio, select the Team Explorer | Changes.
 Add a commit comment and select Commit All and Push.
 Save if prompted.

-The ARM template is now added to source control although there is no need for it to be in the code repository, this was just for convenience.
-Note adding to source control will trigger a build and a release in the background.
+The ARM template is now added to source control, although there is no need for it to be in the same repository as the code, this is just for convenience in this lab.
+Note that adding the new files to source control will trigger a build and release in the background.
 You could temporarily turn off the CI trigger but just let it run in the background while completing the next task.

 ## Task 2 - Update the release pipeline to provision the Web App using the ARM template.

 1. In VSTS select Build and Release | Releases | your release definition and Edit.
 <img src="images/IC_5.png" width="624"/>

 2. Add a new artifact to the release pipeline.
-This means the release will get the code from the build and the ARM templates directly from source control.
+This means the release will get the application from the build (as a zip file) and the ARM templates directly from source control (as they don't need to be compiled or packaged).
 <img src="images/IC_6.png" width="624"/>

 3. Set the Source type to Git, the Project and Source (repository) to the Web App project, the Default branch to master and the default version to Latest from default branch.
 Then click Add (you may need to scroll down).